btellstrom/wovnjava/README.md

 This sets the Java application's default language.
 The default value is english ('en').

 If a request is made with the default language inserted as a parameter in the URL, before the library begins translating the URL is redirected.
-The Default Lang parameter is used for this purpose.
+The defaultLang parameter is used for this purpose.

 If the default_lang is set to 'en', when receiving a request for the following URL,